Official Title

 Unit (ICU).

-Respiratory failure is the main reason for admission in ICU of patients with COVID-19, which
+Respiratory failure is the main reason for admission in ICU of patients with COVID-19,

-to liver, renal, coagulation and hemodynamic failure.
+associated to liver, renal, coagulation and hemodynamic failure.

 Therapeutic strategies implemented for the management of critically-ill patients with